What is Programmatic Advertising?

 What Do Programmatic Advertising Companies Do?

 Programmatic advertising companies specialize in delivering programmatic media.
 They help expand the reach of ad campaigns with third-party data sets.
 They assist in offering the highest levels of transparency so Advertisers know who is seeing their ads and why.
 They use existing data to build lookalike audiences of potential customers for targeting.
-They provide real-time reporting on campaign performance based on designated metrics, and help improve campaign performance over time.
+They provide real-time reporting on campaign performance based on designated metrics and help improve campaign performance over time.

 These companies manage all types of ad campaigns, including OTT and Connected TV campaigns which are run through streaming TV services like Hulu, Roku, and Philo.
-Programmatic advertising companies also specialize in ad retargeting and dynamic creative, help with campaign goal setting, identifying KPIs, audience data management, omnichannel reporting, and brand safety assurance.
+Programmatic advertising companies also specialize in ad retargeting and dynamic creative, helping with campaign goal setting, identifying KPIs, audience data management, omnichannel reporting, and brand safety assurance.

 In any campaign, there should always be an end goal to meet.
 Programmatic advertising is the best results-driven solution for changing goals and benchmarks in real-time to ensure ad spend is being utilized effectively.
 In the world of advertising, traditional advertising still has its place, but programmatic advertising is the wave of the present and future.